phiresky/masters-thesis/manuscript.md

 [@{https://www.springer.com/gp/book/9783540710493}].

 After each training step, the projected new policy depends on the previous policy.
 To prevent an infinite stacking of old policies, the explicitly projected policy is only used as a surrogate, while the real policy as based on a learned approximation.
 To prevent the real policy and the projected policy from diverging, the divergence between them is computed again in the form of the KL divergence or the Wasserstein $W_2$.
 The computed divergence (_trust region regression loss_) is then added to the policy gradient loss function with a high factor.

 We explore PG-TRL as an alternative training method to PPO.

-### Multi-agent reinforcement learning
+### Multi-agent reinforcement learning (MARL)

 DecPOMDP, SwarMDP definition and how to solve it using PPO

+### Environment model and learning process

+In our experiments, we impose a set of restrictions on the environments and learning process.
+The restrictions we impose here are mostly based on [@maxpaper]. here, we describe the major differing factors of both the learning process and the environments, as well as the variants we choose to consider.

+In general, the agents in a multi-agent environments can differ in their intrinsic properties.
+For example, they can have different control dynamics, maximum speeds, different observation systems, or different possible actions.
+We only consider environments with homogenous agents: All agents have the same physical properties, observation space, and action space.
+They only differ in their extrinsic properties, e.g., their current position, rotation, and speed.
+This also causes them to have a different perspective, different observations and thus different actions, resulting in differing behavior even when they are acting according to the same policy.

+We only consider cooperative environments, and we use the same reward function for all agents.
+Real-world multi-agent tasks are usually cooperative since in adversarial environments, one entity would not have control over multiple adversarial parties.

+We focus on global visibility since the additional noise introduced by local observability would be detrimental to the quality of our results.

+For training we use the centralized-learning/decentralized-execution (CLDE) approach - a shared common policy is learned for all agents, but the policy is executed by each agent separately.

 ### Aggregation methods